 There were rumors that the iPhone 7 or 7 Plus would get an OLED screen, which are more energy efficient and offer deeper black levels than LCD, but that didn't materialize.
-Those rumors are percolating again for the iPhone 8 and there's talk of the screen getting a Samsung-style wraparound curve that some people are hoping for (and like the mockup shown here).
+Recent reports have the iPhone 8 going OLED but it it doesn't look like it's getting the Samsung-style wraparound curve that some people are hoping for (and like the mockup shown here).

 Apple manages to make each new iPhone slimmer, while equipping it with a faster processor and graphics chip to also improve on battery life.
 But the truth is, we'd trade a little of that slimness and power for better battery life -- and so would a lot of other people.

-The iPhone 7 has a 14 percent higher-capacity battery, but to get that slightly bigger battery in the phone Apple removed the headphone jack.
+The iPhone 7 got a slightly bigger battery, but to get that battery in the phone Apple removed the headphone jack.
 One hopes a more efficient processor and operating system (iOS 11), plus an OLED screen could squeeze out even more power.